 Sub Occipital muscles - Forward head position from sitting at the desk.
 These muscles are supporing the head.

 Occipitalis and Frontalis - Caused by tension in the scalp, long hours concentration at the computer screen.
 Raising the eyebrows and stress.

 Jaw muscles (temporomandibular joint) including: , Masseter, Digastrics, Pterygoid muscles - clenching the teeth, chewing gum, grinding, stress.

 Do these patterns look familiar?
+Is this where you feel your headache?
 If so it's highly likely you have trigger points.
 The easiest way to check is to press on the area on these pictures marked with an X. If it is really tender and especially if it refers then you definately need to get it released.